Frequently Asked Questions about CounselingQuestions to ask when interviewing counselors before you start working with one.

 Do you have an appointment cancellation policy?

-A cancellation policy designates what the counselor expects to receive for payment if you need to cancel your appointment.
+A cancellation policy tells you what the counselor expects to receive for payment if you need to cancel your appointment.

-LifePaths’ policy is to expect at least 24 hours notice to cancel an appointment, or you will be charged for the session.
+LifePaths’ policy is to expect at least 24 hours notice to cancel an appointment, or you will be charged the entire fee for the session.

 There is more information about our policy in our New Client Packet, which you can find here: